 Alerts: get excited about them again

-Both Google Alerts and Prowly media monitoring alerts can be set to real-time monitoring, but that’s where the similarities end.
+Both Google Alerts and Prowly media monitoring alerts can be set to real-time monitoring, but the similarities end there.

 Setting up alerts in Prowly will help you be the first to know when something important is happening.
 There are even four distinct options available:

-4. Top Tier publication alert – receive a notification for mentions from top tier publications
+- Top Tier publication alert - receive a notification for mentions from top-tier publications

-For example, to get ahead of a brewing PR crisis, you can set up alerts and get email notifications through your mobile app whenever there is a spike in negative sentiment.
-It will help you react to any negative public feedback and adjust your strategy accordingly.
+For example, to avoid a brewing PR crisis, you can set up alerts and receive email notifications through your mobile app whenever negative sentiment spikes.
+This will help you react to any negative public feedback and adjust your strategy accordingly.

 Are you beginning to see why alternatives to Google Alerts are growing in popularity?